The 29 Best TV Shows about Hockey

 Hailed as an homage to the iconic film Rocky, Puck! tells of a man’s journey of redemption through ice hockey.

-Joon-Man, the show’s protagonist, is a tough young man who has managed to scrape a living being a debt collector.
+Joon-Man, the show’s protagonist, is a tough young man who has managed to scrape a living as a debt collector.
 However, the tables are turned when his ex-wife racks up a huge debt, forcing Joon-Man to work as a loan shark for a local crime boss.

 One of his ‘clients’ is a university ice hockey coach who has so far failed to repay his debts.
 In order to collect the payment, Joon-Man joins the school’s ice hockey team.